Lucyjpjones/LucyJones-resume/README.md

 The <u>key priorities</u> for my user are as follows:

-1. To be able to easily navigate throughout the site to find desired content
+1. To be able to easily navigate throughout the site to find the desired content.
-2. Ability to access a hard copy of my CV
+2. Ability to access a hard copy of my CV.
-2. To view my portfolio of work
+2. To view my portfolio of work.
-3. Ability to contact me
+3. Ability to contact me.
-5. View my current skills & experience
+5. View my current skills & experience.
-6. Access links to my other external social accounts
+6. Access links to my other external social accounts.

 #### Design

 >**It takes about 50 milliseconds for users to form an opinion about your website that determines whether they’ll stay or leave** - Peep Laja, 2020

 * **Structure**
-  * A simple design structure with repeated pattern to make it easy for my users to navigate around the site.
+  * A simple design structure with header pattern repeated to make it easy for my users to navigate around the site.

-* **Color scheme**
+* **Colour scheme**
-  * Monochromatic colour scheme to keep the design looking clean and elegant.
+  * A monochromatic colour scheme to keep the design looking clean and elegant.

   * Key colour is purple which is most frequently associated with creativity and imagination.

-  * White background used throughout site to avoid any visual obstacles and helping add visual emphasis to other important parts of the design.
+  * A white background used throughout the site to avoid any visual obstacles and helping add visual emphasis to other important parts of the design.
 I decided to use an off-white (#fafafa) as it is easier on the eyes.

 * **Typography**
-  * The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+  * The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

 #### Wireframes